View the following tutorial to learn how to start and end a CGM session with Dexcom G6 CGM:

 3. Make sure the Dexcom transmitter is linked with your t:slim X2 pump.

 4. Tap START SENSOR.

 4a.
 If your screen displays STOP SENSOR, this means a sensor session is already in progress.
-If this is because your pump is still connected with your old sensor, you may press STOP SENSOR to end the current session, then START SENSOR to begin your new session.
+If this is because your pump is still connected with your old sensor, you may press STOP SENSOR to end the current session.
+Next, wait 20 minutes and press START SENSOR to begin your new session.

 ✓ Once you start a sensor session, the START SENSOR option is replaced with STOP SENSOR.

 The following prompt displays prompting you to either enter the sensor code, or to skip this step.
 If you choose to enter the sensor code, you will not be prompted to calibrate for the duration of the sensor session.
 For information about Dexcom G6 CGM sensor codes, refer to the manufacturer’s website for applicable user guides.